cre-tech-id/Web-Apps/README.md

 ## Medis

+### About Medis Apps

-This is Create, Read, Update, & Delete (CRUD) Apps that use for processing data which will be used for <a href="https://github.com/cre-tech-id/Mobile-Apps">Mobile Medis Apps</a>.
+Medis Apps is simply Create, Read, Update, & Delete (CRUD) Apps that use for processing data about health content, which will be used for <a href="https://github.com/cre-tech-id/Mobile-Apps">Mobile Medis Apps</a>.
+So Mobile Medis Apps can showing contents based on the data that inputed by user.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>